Seminar/Webinar Session Date:

 Learn more about Joe

 Joe Russo was born in Geelong to parents of Aeolian ancestry from Lipari and Salina.
-Joe has been researching his own ancestry and the genealogy of the Aeolian Islands, in particular, for over two decades.
-What started off as a hobby grew into a greater appreciation of the islands’ history, culture and especially its rich and often complex genealogical past.
+Joe has been researching his own ancestry and the genealogy of the Aeolian Islands, in particular, for over three decades.
+What started as a hobby grew into a greater appreciation of the islands’ history, culture and especially its rich and often complex genealogical past.

 After having created his first website on the subject back in the 1990s when the internet was still relatively unknown, now includes social media and an evolving new website and blog.
 Joe travels to the Aeolian Islands frequently.